uwbiot/IPv6OverBluetoothLowEnergyMesh/IPv6ToBle.sys/ReadMe.txt

     Definitions and functionality for working with the runtime lists: the trusted external device white list and the list of devices in the BLE mesh network.

-Helpers_IPAddress.c & Helpers_IPAddress.h
-    Helper functions for validating IPv6 address strings and converting them into their byte value.

 Helpers_NDIS.c & Helpers_NDIS.h
     Helper functions for allocating, populating, purging, and destroying NDIS